MeaningOfLights/FS2020-flight_model.cfg-custom-files/README.md

 # How do I contribute?

-Please branch as there maybe multiple config's for the same plane, eg "river racing" settings through to "realistic pilot experience" settings.
+To participate please create new unqiue folder names per mod as there maybe multiple config's for the same plane, eg "river racing" settings through to "realistic pilot experience" settings.
+Please create branches for updates to the truck or for new folders with unique configs.

 Submit a Pull Request and we'll merge if there's no conflicts!
+Thanks!